 - lethargy and lack of energy

-In extreme cases, individual with FPIES reactions may have to be hospitalized for treatment.
+In extreme cases, people with FPIES reactions may have to be hospitalized for treatment.
 Rehydration with intravenous (IV) fluids may be necessary if the allergic episode is severe.

 FPIES has no treatment or cure.
 The best practice is strict avoidance of the trigger foods.

-The outlook for life with FPIES differs based on your age at diagnosis.
-Children often outgrow their food allergy by age 3 or 4.
+The outlook for people with FPIES differs based on their age at the time of diagnosis.
+Children often outgrow their food allergies by age 3 or 4.
 If an FPIES allergy lasts into older childhood or even adulthood, the likelihood that you’ll outgrow the allergy is smaller.
 Adults who develop the allergy later in life rarely outgrow it.